-- Increased economic use of existing infrastructure and serviced land; - Reduced need for the development of "greenfield" sites, urban sprawl and ribbon development; - Reduced need for investment in infrastructure; - Better access to existing services and facilities; - More sustainable commuting patterns.
+- Increased economic use of existing infrastructure and serviced land; - Reduced need for the development of "greenfield" sites, urban sprawl and ribbon development. - Reduced need for investment in infrastructure; - Better access to existing services and facilities; - More sustainable commuting patterns.

-To maximise the return on public transport investment, it is important that land use planning underpins the efficiency of public transport services by sustainable settlement patterns - including appropriate densities - on lands within existing or planned transport corridors.
+Chapter 16 of this plan sets out objectives for individual zonings in Athy.
+To maximise the return on public transport investments, it is important that land use planning underpins the efficiency of public transport services by sustainable settlement patterns, including appropriate densities, on lands within existing or planned transport corridors.
 Higher residential densities will be encouraged at appropriate locations.
-Generally higher densities will be considered in town centre locations, within the Northwest Quadrant area, and edge of town centre locations, with medium to lower densities being considered more appropriate at outer suburban and greenfield sites and outer edge of the urban-rural transition.
-Densities in excess of the upper limits will be considered on the merits of the proposed development.
+Generally higher densities will be considered in town centre locations and edge of town centre locations, with medium to lower densities being considered more appropriate at outer suburban and greenfield sites and outer edge of the urban-rural transition area.
+It should be noted that densities in excess of the upper limits will be considered on their merits.

-4.4.1 Town Centre/Brownfield
+4.4.1 Town Centre / Brownfield Sites

-There are undeveloped backland sites and brownfield sites within the town centre where there are opportunities for re-development at higher densities.
-Since the adoption of the 2005 Naas Development Plan no new residential developments have been built in the town centre.
-This Plan seeks to address this by supporting a more sustainable land use pattern.
+There are a number of undeveloped backland sites and brownfield sites within the town centre area where there a significant opportunities for regeneration and appropriate re-development at higher densities.
+Since the adoption of the 2006 Athy Plan, only a small number of new residential developments have been constructed in the town centre area.
+This plan seeks to address this by supporting a more sustainable land use pattern.

 In order to maximise town centre population growth, higher residential densities will be considered subject to the following safeguards:

-• Avoidance of undue adverse impact on the amenities of existing or future adjoining neighbours;

-- Good internal space standards of development; - Recognition of the desirability of preserving protected buildings and their settings and of preserving or enhancing the character or appearance of the Architectural Conservation Area; and - Compliance with development management standards, including private open space.
+- Avoidance of undue adverse impact on the amenities of existing or future adjoining neighbours. - Good internal space standards of development; - Recognition of the significant merits of preserving protected structures and their settings and of preserving or enhancing the character or appearance of the Architectural Conservation Area. - Compliance with development management standards, including useable private open space.